tom-seddon/b2/doc/Debug-version.md

 - `h` - HAZEL (Master only) ($c000...$dfff)
 - `o` - OS ROM ($c000...$ffff)
 - `i` - I/O area ($fc00...$feff)
-- 'w', 'x', 'y', 'z' - ROM mapper banks 0-3 (32 KB/64 KB ROMs)
+- 'w', 'x', 'y', 'z' - ROM mapper regions 0-3
-- 'W', 'X', 'Y', 'Z' - ROM mapper banks 4-7 (128 KB ROMs)
+- 'W', 'X', 'Y', 'Z' - ROM mapper regions 4-7

 Parasite memory:

 - `p` - parasite RAM ($0000...$ffff)
 - `r` - parasite ROM ($f000...$ffff)

-An additional null prefix is also available, which the debugger may sometimes print to keep things aligned:
+An additional null prefix is also available, which has no effect.
+The debugger may sometimes print this to keep things aligned:

 - `_` - no effect

-The prefix is sometimes redundant.
-(For example, host address $0000 is always shown as ``m`$0000``, even though there's no other prefix it could have.)
+The prefix displayed in the debugger is sometimes a redundant one.
+(For example, host address $0000 might be shown as ``m`$0000``, even though there's no other prefix it could have.)

 When entering an address, you can usually supply an address prefix.
 (For example, to view $8000 in ROM 4, you might enter ``4`$8000``.)